DiSSCo/dissco.github.io/Digitisation/SpecimenImageCapture/DigitisationStation.md

 We will be adding more guidance about digitisation equipment, including scanners,cameras and barcode readers, so check back soon.
 Please also see our [Software](/DataManagement/Software/Software.html) page for more information about the software we use in our digitisation workflows.

 ## Digitisation Station - Natural History Museum, London
-The equipment listed below is used in some of our digitisation stations at the Natural History Museum, London (NHM).
-We have listed the equipment we currently use in this setup, although there are others available with similar specifications.
+The equipment listed below is used in some of the digitisation stations at the Natural History Museum, London (NHM).
+We have listed the equipment currently used in this setup, although there are others available with similar specifications.

 ### Hardware